-The Social Justice & Policy Journal of the South is the newest journal at LSU Law, and is eager to attract student writers to cover important issues that meet at the intersection of legal and social issues.
-To give more information on the journal itself is 2L Raven Mouton, one of the co-founders of SJPJS.
+The LSU Law Journal of Social Justice and Policy is the newest journal at LSU Law, and is eager to attract student writers to cover important issues that meet at the intersection of legal and social issues.
+To give more information on the journal itself is 2L Raven Mouton, one of the co-founders.

 How long as the journal been around?